NACE MR0175 vs NACE MR0103

 NACE MR0175

-• Primary Focus: NACE MR0175, also known as ISO 15156, is primarily intended for the upstream oil and gas industry.
-This includes exploration, drilling, production, and transportation of hydrocarbons.
+Primary Focus: NACE MR0175, or ISO 15156, primarily targets the upstream oil and gas industry, including exploration, drilling, production, and transportation of hydrocarbons.

-• Environment: The standard covers materials used in sour service environments encountered in oil and gas production.
+Environment: The standard covers materials used in oil and gas production in sour service environments.
 This includes downhole equipment, wellhead components, pipelines, and refineries.

-• Global Use: NACE MR0175 is a globally recognized standard and is widely used in upstream oil and gas operations to ensure the safety and reliability of materials in sour environments.
+Global Use: NACE MR0175 is a globally recognized standard widely used in upstream oil and gas operations to ensure the safety and reliability of materials in sour environments.

 NACE MR0103

-• Primary Focus: NACE MR0103 is specifically designed for the refining and petrochemical industries, focusing on downstream operations.
+Primary Focus: NACE MR0103 is designed explicitly for the refining and petrochemical industries, focusing on downstream operations.

-• Environment: The standard applies to process plants where hydrogen sulfide is present, particularly in wet H₂S environments.
-It is tailored to the conditions found in refining units such as hydroprocessing units, where the risk of sulfide stress cracking is significant.
+Environment: The standard applies to process plants with hydrogen sulfide, particularly in wet H₂S environments.
+It is tailored to the conditions found in refining units, such as hydroprocessing units, where the risk of sulfide stress cracking is significant.

-• Industry-Specific: Unlike NACE MR0175, which is used in a broader range of applications, NACE MR0103 is more narrowly focused on the refining sector.
+Industry-Specific: Unlike NACE MR0175, which is used in a broader range of applications, NACE MR0103 focuses more on the refining sector.

 Material Requirements